djc40/shell-scripting/README.md

         - [ ] Encrypt/Decrypt script
 - [ ] Spell check
 - [ ] Make sure table of contents lines up with sections
+- [ ] Move all solutions comments to the solutions.md page

 ## FAQ Stuff: